 There's also a slight sweetness in the slaw thanks to the carrots and orange juice.

 My friend Sara Haas just came out with a new cookbook, Taco!
 Taco!
 Taco! with over 100 taco recipes that everyone can enjoy.

 I made a few changes: I increased the amount of slaw, added cilantro, and used paprika + cayenne pepper in place of the Hungarian paprika.
 I also used red instead of green cabbage and corn tortillas instead of flour.
 Other than that, this recipe was perfect.

 These are quite easy to make, and I decided to make my life even easier by buying shredded carrots and cabbage instead of chopping myself.

-You’ll start by rubbing the steak with a dry rub and letting it rest for a little bit.
-I read in The Food Lab that it’s best to let your meat rest at least 40 minutes after salting so the steak has time to release the juice then reabsorb it (giving you a juicy steak).
+You'll start by rubbing the steak with a dry rub and letting it rest for a little bit.
+I read in The Food Lab that it's best to let your meat rest at least 40 minutes after salting so the steak has time to release the juice and then reabsorb it (giving you a juicy steak).

 While the steak is resting, stir together the slaw ingredients and pop that in the fridge.

 You can cook the steak of the grill or in a grill pan.
 I chose a cast iron skillet because I don't really have access to a grill.
 It was easy peasy: heat you skillet to get it nice and hot.
 Cook steak for 5 minutes per side then let rest for about 10-15 minutes.

 I like my steaks medium (and don't mind if they're almost medium-well), so feel free to decrease or increase the cooking time according to your personal preference of doneness.